w5xd/WriteLogWizards/README.md

 <pre><code><b>WriteLog/generated/
 WriteLog/MmdCom/
 WriteLog/wlogtools/</b></code></pre>
 Don't touch these.
-It is also recommended that you NOT use any headers you find in there for your development because much of it is archaic.
-The reason the archaic stuff remains is to enable source-code compatible development of module developed using the old Visual Studio 6 wizard last updated in 2008 (and most of which dates from 2000)
+It is also recommended that you <i>not</i> use any headers you find in there for your development because much of it is archaic.
+The reason the archaic stuff remains is to enable source-code compatible development of module developed using the old Visual Studio 6 wizard last updated in 2008 (and most of which dates from 2000--or earlier.)

 <h2>The wizards</h2>
 You must already have VS 2008 and/or VS 2013 installed.
-The Express versions are NOT supported.
+The Express versions are not supported for WriteLog module development.
-It takes two wizards to create a WriteLog contest module:<ol>
+It takes two wizard operations to create a WriteLog contest module:<ol>
-<li>The WL11ProjectWizard (or WL12ProjectWizard) creates a skeleton project in VS File/New-Project menu.
+<li>The WL11ProjectWizard (or WL12ProjectWizard) creates a skeleton project from the VS File/New-Project menu.
-<li>The WL11ModuleWizard (or WL12ModuleWizard) adds skeleton header/cpp files to such a project for a contest.
+<li>The WL11ModuleWizard (or WL12ModuleWizard) adds skeleton header/cpp/wxs files to such a project for a contest.
 </ol>
 <h3>Deploying the wizards</h3>
 There are a total of four wizards: two each for VS 2008 and VS 2013.
 The instructions for deployment are almost identical for the two versions.
 There is more than one way to accomplish deployment, but here is one that works and is minimally intrusive on your system.

-In all four cases is is NOT necessary to use Visual Studio to File/Open-Project of any of the .sln/.vcproj/.vcxproj files in the repo <code>WL</code><i>nnProject/Module</i><code>Wizard/</code> folders.
-Doing so MIGHT cause VS to auto-magically deploy the wizard, which might or might not conflict with the instructions below.
+For all four wizards is is not necessary to use Visual Studio to File/Open-Project of any of the .sln/.vcproj/.vcxproj files in the repo <code>WL</code><i>nnProject/Module</i><code>Wizard/</code> folders.
+Doing so MIGHT cause VS to auto-magically deploy the wizard in your <code><i>&lt;MyDocuments&gt;</i></code> folder, which might or might not conflict with the instructions below.
 Of course, if you don't like the way the wizards work, you are welcome to change them to suit yourself.

 <h4>Deploy the Project Wizard</h4>
 Visual Studio should have already created the directory <code><i>&lt;MyDocuments&gt;</i>\Visual Studio 2008&#92;</code>.
 Create a subfolder named <code><b>Wizards</b></code> and copy these 3 files from the <code>WL11ProjectWizard</code> repo folder into <code><i>&lt;MyDocuments&gt;</i>\Visual Studio 2008&#92;Wizards</code>: <ul>